Serpentine, Western Australia

 Serpentine is a town located 55 km south-southeast of Perth, the capital of Western Australia, and 7 km south of Mundijong.

 Serpentine is located on the South Western Railway between Perth and Bunbury, and was one of the original stations when the line was opened in 1893.
 The population of the town was 128 (80 males and 48 females) in 1898.
 At the 2016 census, Serpentine had a population of 1,265.

-In 1891 the government had opened up land in the area by declaring the Serpentine Agricultural Area, and in 1893 decided there was sufficient demand for town lots by gazetting the Townsite of Serpentine in December 1893.
-The townsite derives its name from the nearby Serpentine River.
-The name is descriptive, derived from the "serpentine" nature of the river in its lower reaches where it was discovered and named in the early 1830s.

-It is the locality to which the BOM weather radar has been shifted following on from the original Perth location in West Perth.
+It is the locality to which the Bureau of Meteorology weather radar has been shifted following on from the original Perth location in West Perth.
 The Bodhinyana Buddhist Monastery is located near the town.
 Serpentine also serves as a stop on the Australind passenger train from Perth to Bunbury.

+History

+Colonial history

+The townsite derives its name from the nearby Serpentine River.
+The name is descriptive, derived from the "serpentine" nature of the river in its lower reaches where it was discovered and named in the early 1830s by Europeans.
+European colonialists began a settlement south of the river in the 1830s.

+Under colonial government-sponsored immigration schemes, more settlers arrived in the area from 1849 onwards to purchase farmland.
+In 1856, a cemetery was established to service the area, but wasn't gazetted until 28 March 1907.
+It originally had different sections for Catholics and Protestants, and is the burial place for about 645 people.
+Mathew Hale, who was the first Anglican Bishop of Western Australia, frequently resided in a cottage he built around 1864 in Serpentine.

+During the 1880s, Serpentine was an important stopping place for Cobb & Co stagecoaches.

+In 1891 the government had opened up land in the area by declaring the Serpentine Agricultural Area, and in 1893 decided there was sufficient demand for town lots by gazetting the Townsite of Serpentine in December 1893.
+However, with the opening of a new railway and station in Serpentine further west in 1893, the importance of the old town centre declined.